renatolinsdigital/javascript-quickstart/README.md

 }
 ```

 In this case, if the temperature is not greater than 20, the message "It's a cool day." will be logged.
-You can also chain multiple conditions using else if:
+You can also chain multiple conditions using ```else if```:

 ```javascript
 let temperature = 25;